van over de de hele wereld

 Theo Wolvecamp started painting at a young age.
-In 1947 he stopped after two years with his studies at the art academy in Arnhem and left for Amsterdam.
-There he became involved with the Experimental Group in the Netherlands and in 1948 with the Cobra movement.
-The young painter worked in Paris from 1953 to 1954.
-Then he returned to the relative isolation of his hometown Hengelo.
+In 1947 he stopped studying at the art academy in Arnhem after two years and left for Amsterdam.
+There he became involved with the Experimental Group in Holland and in 1948 with the Cobra movement.
+From 1953 to 1954, the young painter worked in Paris.
+He later returned to his hometown of Hengelo.
 From Twente he took part in many national and international group exhibitions.

-Wolvecamps’ oeuvre can be divided into different periods.
-Immediately after the war, Pablo Picasso’s work made a deep impression on him.
-Later he became interested in the painter Joan Miró.
-Kandinsky also had a lot of influence on his work.
+Wolvecamp’s oeuvre can be divided into different periods.
+Immediately after the war, Pablo Picasso’s work made a great impression on him.
+Later he showed interest in the painter Joan Miró.
+Also Kandinsky had a lot of influence on his work.
 After a Miró-like beginning, Wolvecamp made abstract expressionist works in often dark tones and with thick layers of paint.
-Fantasy creatures and other figurative elements emerge in his compositions (especially from 1955), making them reminiscent of the paintings of the Danish Cobra member Asger Jorn.
+Fantasy creatures and other figurative elements appear in his compositions (named from 1955 onwards), reminiscent of the paintings of Danish Cobra member Asger Jorn.